Home Workouts For Men: Burn Fat & Build Muscle Without The Gym!

-Don’t worry.
 Being at home will not prevent you from being able to complete a full body workout.
-Having access to all the many examples of useful gym equipment would be nice, but they are simply designed to assist you.
-It’s still possible for you to get a good workout in without them.
+It’s still possible for you to get a good workout in without the fancy gym equipment.

 As I detail in the video below, as long as you have an exercise mat and an eager attitude, you can continue to exercise effectively right from the comfort of your own home.

 Ready to burn fat without needing equipment?
 Let's do this!

 Home Workout #1: Burn Fat With No Equipment

 For this home workout routine, you will be completing three exerises 10 reps each utilizing the AMRAP protocol.
 That means, As Many Rounds As Possilbe.

 For this particular workout routine, you’ll only be tasked with completing three exercises.
 However, you’ll be performing all three as part of an AMRAP.
 If you’re not familiar with the term “AMRAP,” it simply means “As Many Rounds As Possible.”